Erumite/Eremite_VRC/Assets/Eremite/Shaders/NightVision/README.md

 ---

+##### Variants:

+**Depth Buffer Version** : Uses depth texture to calculate distance from the viewer to allow for setting a max view distance.
+Might be useful in maps where you want night vision, but don't want people to see far.

+*Caveats*:
+ * Requires a realtime directional light with shadows.
+I added a prefab directional light with low intensity, hard shadows, and affecting an unused layer for optimal performance while still creating a depth texture.
+ * This assumes a camera max clip length of 1000 (Default for VRC Worlds) when calculating distance from camera.
+If the clipping plane is adjusted, you may need to eye-ball the distance setting.
+---

 **Nerd Stuff**:
 This is taking the RGB value of each pixel and calculating the proportion of each color:
 * Red = Red/(Red+Green+Blue)